Getting Started

 The following Python code does the same as the built-in script by calling the

-pybacktrack.backtrack_and_write_well()
+pybacktrack.backtrack_and_write_well() function:

 import pybacktrack